ArduPilot/MethodicConfigurator/USERMANUAL.md

 #### Option 1: Auto-connect

 This option automatically attempts to connect to a flight controller that has been connected to the PC.
-The user must waits for at least 7 seconds for the flight controller to fully boot before attempting the connection.
+The user must wait for at least 7 seconds for the flight controller to fully boot before attempting the connection.

 #### Option 2: Manually Select or Add a Connection